jtr0000/eJPT-Notes/2 - Footprinting_Scanning/Footprinting and Scanning.md

 ### Networking-Mapping

-Network mapping is a critical phase in penetration testing following the passive information gathering phase, where the tester actively gathers information about the target network including:
+Network mapping is a crucial phase in penetration testing, occurring after passive information gathering.
+This phase involves actively collecting detailed information about the target network.
+The main objectives of network mapping include the following:
-1. Which hosts in a network are online
-2. Their IP addresses
-3. Open ports/services they are running
-4. The operating systems they use

-The key objectives of network mapping include:
-- **Discovery of Live Hosts:** Identifying active devices and hosts by detecting IP addresses in use.
+- **Discovery of Live Hosts**: Identifying which hosts and devices are online by detecting active IP addresses.
-- **Identification of Open Ports and Services:** Understanding the services running on discovered hosts and the attack surface they present.
+- **Identification of Open Ports and Services**: Determining open ports and the services running on them to evaluate the network's attack surface.
-- **Network Topology Mapping:** Creating a map of the network’s layout, including routers, switches, and other infrastructure elements.
-- **Operating System Fingerprinting:** Identifying the OS running on hosts to tailor attacks to potential vulnerabilities.
+- **Operating System Fingerprinting**: Identifying the operating systems on hosts to exploit potential OS-specific vulnerabilities.
-- **Service Version Detection:** Pinpointing the versions of services to discover vulnerabilities associated with specific versions.
+- **Service Version Detection**: Detecting specific versions of running services to uncover known vulnerabilities tied to those versions.
+- **Network Topology Mapping**: Mapping the network’s layout, including routers, switches, and other infrastructure, to understand how devices connect and communicate.
-- **Identifying Security Measures:** Detecting firewalls, intrusion prevention systems, and other defenses to strategize testing.
+- **Identifying Security Measures**: Detecting firewalls, intrusion prevention systems, and other defenses to adapt testing strategies.

 #### Nmap

 Nmap (Network Mapper) is an open-source tool for scanning networks to discover hosts, open ports, and potential vulnerabilities.
 It is a standard tool for security professionals and penetration testers due to its versatility and range of features:
 - **Host Discovery:** Identifies live hosts using techniques like ICMP, ARP, or TCP/UDP probes.
 - **Port Scanning:** Discovers open ports on target hosts to assess network exposure.
 - **Service Version Detection:** Determines the versions of services running on open ports to identify vulnerabilities.